CMPUT301F25-Cypher/cypher-events/docs/ui_mockups.md

 ---

 ## Story Board
-You can view the storyboard for the interface below:
+You can view the storyboard graph for the interface below:

 [![Storyboard Preview](./storyboards/Storyboards.png)](./storyboards/Storyboards.pdf)